PinataCloud/PinataImageHasher/README.md

 ## Data Validation

-***NOTE:** For the demo, a pre-deployed audit smart contract on the Ethereum Rinkeby Testnet is used ([details here](https://github.com/Corroborator-Net/Corroborator-Contract)).
-This is **hard coded** in our app at the moment!*
+For the demo, a pre-deployed audit smart contract on the Ethereum Rinkeby Testnet is used ([details here](https://github.com/Corroborator-Net/Corroborator-Contract)).

-*If you want a new audit log created, please reach out to us.*
+**Important note:** This contact is **hard coded** in our app at the moment!
+If you want a new audit log created, please reach out to us. *Logbook creation tools are on the very near-term roadmap*

-#### The demo uses two PIN keys for it's logbook
+To test the demo, follow the instructions below:

+1. Obtain a correct PIN.
+The individual sets this PIN they are using the [Reporter app](https://github.com/Corroborator-Net/Corroborator-Reporter), and needs to communicate this to you to view the log entry for these files.
+ - This demo logbook has entries that use two different PIN keys:
    - PIN 1 = `superSeceretKey`
    - PIN 2 = `superSecert`

-Follow the instructions below after selecting one of the PINs.
-Consider doing these steps once through for each PIN to get familiar with the user flow.
+ - *Consider doing all these steps once through for each PIN to get familiar with the user flow.*

-1. Obtain a correct PIN.
-The individual sets this PIN they are using the [Reporter app](https://github.com/Corroborator-Net/Corroborator-Reporter), and needs to communicate this to you to view the log entry for these files.

 2. Change the PIN used to read the logbook by clicking `Set Reporter PIN`, entering the PIN, and then clicking `Set`.